bazelbuild/bazel/site/docs/glossary.md

 #### Command flags

-A set of flags specific to a command.
+A set of flags specific to a [*command*](#command).
 Command flags are specified *after* the command (bazel build <command flags>).
 Flags can be applicable to one or more commands.
 For example, `--configure` is a flag exclusively for the bazel sync command, but `--keep_going` is applicable to sync, build, test and more.
 Flags are often used for configuration purposes, so changes in flag values can cause Bazel to invalidate in-memory graphs and restart the analysis phase.

 #### Configuration

 Information outside of rule definitions that impacts how rules generate actions.
-Every build has at least one configuration specifying the target platform, action environment variables, and command-line build flags. *Transitions* may create additional configurations, e.g. for host tools or cross-compilation.
+Every build has at least one configuration specifying the target platform, action environment variables, and command-line [*build flags*](#command-flags).
+*Transitions* may create additional configurations, e.g. for host tools or cross-compilation.

 #### Configuration trimming